chucknewmanjr/PerformanceExperiment/README.md

 ```

 # Change ideas
-To improve performance, you might try some of the following.
+The performance of this scenario is typically improved by partitioning tables by user.
+That's because such partitioning prevents locks for one user from blocking any other users.
+But there are many other factors that affect performance with or without partitioning.
+You might try some of the following.
+- Partition staging and transaction tables on user.
-- Process fewer rows per loop.
+- Process more or fewer rows per loop.
+- Select the rows to move into a temp table.
-- Move the select statement out of the transaction.
+- Put thast select inside or outside of the transaction.
-- Use table hints to change the locking.
+- Use user as the first column in the clustered index.
+- Force table or row level locking with table hints.
 - Use a different transaction isolation level.
 (Try READ COMMITTED SNAPSHOT).
 - Use a table partition on all the tables with a UserID.
 - Use OPTIMIZE_FOR_SEQUENTIAL_KEY.